Miyu Irino

-Miyu Irino (入野 自由, Irino Miyu) is a Japanese actor and singer.
-He voiced Haku in Spirited Away, Shoya Ishida in A Silent Voice, Sena Kobayakawa in Eyeshield 21, Jinta "Jintan" Yadomi in Anohana, Syaoran in Tsubasa: Reservoir Chronicle, Yuichiro Hyakuya in Seraph of the End, Episode in the Monogatari series, Kōshi Sugawara in Haikyu!!, Natts in Yes!
-PreCure 5!, Apollon Agana Belea in Kamigami no Asobi, Sora in the Kingdom Hearts video game series, and Sabo in One Piece after Tōru Furuya's retirement from the role in 2024.
-He released his debut mini-album Soleil on June 26, 2009, and his first single album, Faith, on November 25, 2009.
+Miyu Irino (入野 自由, Irino Miyu) is a Japanese actor, voice actor and singer.

+He is most famously known for his voice roles as Haku in Spirited Away, Shoya Ishida in A Silent Voice, Sena Kobayakawa in Eyeshield 21, Jinta "Jintan" Yadomi in Anohana, Syaoran in Tsubasa: Reservoir Chronicle, Yuichiro Hyakuya in Seraph of the End, Episode in the Monogatari series, Kōshi Sugawara in Haikyu!!, Natts in Yes!
+PreCure 5!, Apollon Agana Belea in Kamigami no Asobi, Sora in the Kingdom Hearts video game series, and Sabo in One Piece.

+He released his debut mini-album Soleil on June 26, 2009, and his first single album Faith later that same year on November 25.